NirvanaSatori/Portfolio-2.0/README.md

 - Fundamentals of the CSS BEM Model
 - From soft and pleasant animations to complex gradients
 - Perfectly placed media queries for satisfactory responsiveness covering almost all devices
+- And at the end, I'll deploy the website to extremely fast server and give it a custom domain name

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).